 Q: How do "Fetch"-ed resources count toward my quotas?

-A: When an image is first fetched, it will be stored on your Cloudinary account for performance reasons and counted in Storage, Total Images.
-If the fetched image was also transformed within the URL, a Transformations credit will be consumed as well.
-Fetched images are not backed-up so your Storage will not be additionally affected by Cloudinary's backup capabilities.
+A: When using our Remote Image Fetch URL feature, the fetched image will be stored in your Cloudinary account and counted towards your Storage and Total Images.
+If the fetched image was also transformed within the URL, a Transformation will be counted for the creation of the derived copy of the image.
+Fetched images are not backed-up, so you if you use Cloudinary's backup feature, your Storage will not be additionally affected by fetched images.

 Q: What is "Net Viewing Bandwidth" and how is bandwidth calculated?